 He Even Has Your Eyes (Il a déjà tes yeux)

-When French-African couple Paul and Sali discover the longed-for baby they are about to adopt is white, family chaos and confrontation ensue.
+When French-African couple Paul and Sali discover the baby they’ve always longed for and are about to adopt is caucasian baby, family chaos and confrontation ensue.

 Wedding Unplanned (Jour J)

 When a woman discovers a wedding planner’s business card, she instantly says yes to her partner, unaware that the card belongs to his mistress.
 The groom becomes trapped between his bride and his lover, who is in charge of his unwanted marriage.

 When a famous French composer goes to India to write the musical score for the Indian version of “Romeo and Juliet,” he meets the wife of the French ambassador and unexpectantly falls in love.

 If you have kids and want to raise their awareness about the Jewish plight during WWII, give them this book to read, then have them watch the movie.
 My daughter had to do just that for her middle school class (collège 5ème) here in France.
 The book and movie are based on the true story of two young French Jewish brothers who escape from Nazi-occupied France during World War II.

 Blue is the Warmest Color (La Vie d’Adèle)